-Contact the Main Office 574.520.4180.
+For assistance contact the Main Office 574.520.4180.

-IUSB Identification Cards (ID)
+IUSB Identification Cards (ID) - Crimson Card

-All Purdue Polytechnic South Bend students are strongly recommended to obtain an IUSB Student Identification Card.
+All Purdue Polytechnic South Bend students have the opportunity to obtain an IUSB Student Identification Card referred to as the Crimson Card.
 There is no cost and the card allows you access to IUSB buildings (i.e. Student Activity Center, IUSB Computer Labs, Library [serves as your library card, etc.]).
-IUSB ID cards can be obtained from the University Information Technology Services (UITS) Support Center located in Weikamp Hall, room 1245.
+IUSB/Crimson ID cards can be obtained from the University Information Technology Services (UITS) Support Center located in Weikamp Hall, room 1245.
 You will need to present another form of photo ID (i.e., driver's license) in order to receive your student ID.
 There is no charge for the first ID (\$25.00 replacement charge for subsequent ID's).

 Hours: Monday through Thursday, 8:00 a.m. - 7:30 p.m., Friday, 8:00 a.m. - 5:00 p.m.
 Phone: 574.520.5555